 Once this assessment is completed, we will begin to focus on building a sound relationship house (as pictured above).
 You can expect your therapist to be empathic, supportive, and direct with you and your partner.
 It is important that you know this is a judgement-free zone, and we ensure to provide a safe environment to work on these difficult topics.

 When you come in for couples’ therapy, we don’t waste time but get right to work.
 Couples therapy will require you and your partner to commit to practicing new skills outside of session.
 As long as you’re willing to learn and apply these new skills, we will be able to work together.

 The Gottman method is research-based using effective interventions and exercises.
 Your sessions are structured, goal-oriented, and scientifically based.
 The intervention strategies used are based on empirical data from Dr. Gottman’s study of more than 3,000 couples.
 This research shows what works to help couples achieve a long-term healthy relationship.
 Our therapists are Gottman level 1 trained and working on completing advanced training through the Gottman Institute.

 Couples therapy can dramatically change the quality of your relationship and your life.
 If you’re considering Couples Therapy and would like to learn more about how our treatment process applies to you, give us a call for your FREE 20-Minute consultation.
-If you reach our voicemail, please leave a message; your phone call will be returned within 24 hours, but typically sooner.
+If you reach our voicemail, please leave a message; your phone call will be returned as soon as possible.